-The Amsterdam Amstel Station is a design by H.G.J.
-Schelling, J. and C. Leupen of Eesteren and began operating in 1939.
-The station was a progressive design for its time which optimally connected various traffic flows that still function today.
-The design is of a classic-modern vocabulary that is characterized by a succession of typologically distinct areas, each with a unique quality of light.
-A refined brick, steel, and stone material pallette was particularily rich for its time.
-The rennovation of the historic station will respond to the rapid urban development of the surrounding area and improve its function as a key traffic junction for the city.
-Various adjustments to the historic eastside are necessary as the building will be gradually restored to its former glory.
-The westside of the site will eventually be replaced by a new station that adds a contemporary interpretation of the original design, giving a new face to Amstel Station.
+Amsterdam Amstel Station, designed by H.G.J.
+Schelling, J. and C. Leupen van Eesteren first opened in 1939.
+The station was a progressive design for its time; efficiently connecting various traffic flows within the station in a manner that continues to function today.
+The classic-modern vocabulary of the design is characterised by a sequence of typologically distinct spaces, each with unique qualities and natural lighting solutions.
+The refined brick, steel, and stone material palette of the ensemble was particularily rich for its time.
+The renovation will respond to the rapid urban development of the surrounding area and improve the function of the historic station as a key traffic junction for the city of Amsterdam.
+The building will gradually be restored to its former glory with various adjustments necessary on the station's historic east facade.
+The west side of the site will eventually be replaced by a new station hall that adds a contemporary interpretation of the original design, giving Amstel station a new face.